adam-rumpf/Computational-Probability-and-Statistics/docs/01-Data-Case-Study.md

 Complete the following work:

   a.
-Read in the data, an object called `migraine_study`.
+Read the data into an object called `migraine_study`.

 ```
 migraine_study <- read_csv("data/___")